paulfioravanti/paulfioravanti.github.io/_posts/2018-03-05-migrating-a-phoenix-and-elm-app-from-rest-to-graphql.md

 ---

-[GraphQL][] enables consumers of an [API][] to ask for the exact data they want from it, as opposed to [REST][], where the API provider dictates what data will be served, and it is up to the consumer to make sense of whatever data it receives, and in what form it is received in.
+[GraphQL][] enables consumers of an [API][] to ask for the exact data they want from it.
+This is as opposed to [REST][], where the API provider dictates what and how data will be served, and it is up to the consumer to make sense of whatever data it receives.

 In an app that uses [Phoenix][] for the back end and [Elm][] for the front end, the flow of data via APIs for a query will usually take the form of: